-The Sub-Fund also commits to investing at least 10% of the Sub-Fund's Net Asset Value in Sustainable Investments.
+The Sub-Fund also commits to investing at least 20% of the Sub-Fund's Net Asset Value in Sustainable Investments.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?